-For my American friends reading this, your dollar will go so far!
-The exchange rate is very favorable for Canadians and Americans.
+For my American friends reading this, your dollar will go so far in Mexico City!
 Mexico City is not so Americanized like Los Cabos or Cancun.
 The pricing still needs to be reasonable for locals because there are 22 million people who live in Mexico City!
 If you want to stretch your dollar, go visit Mexico City where prices are still denominated in MXN!

 An example above is a trendy cocktail bar.
 The taxes are already included so the drinks come out to be about $11 CAD.
 In general, I find the nicer restaurants to be about 30% cheaper than in Canada.
 But if you want to eat street food, it can be a lot cheaper!
 Admission to museums and attractions are also very cheap by North American standards!

 Not only are there countless art museums, the Museum of Anthropology is one of the most renowned history museums.
 It is a massive venue with lots of artifacts from Mexican history.
 If you enjoy history, you can easily spend a day here.
 You can also visit Castillo de Chaputelpec which is the only castle in Americas.
 These are located in the same area so you can